Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of May 24, 2016.
+   ChakraCore was updated to version 1.2.

    ====================
    POST-INSTALL ACTIONS